Basics-LLC/Basic-Notes/README.md

 #### Integration Tests

-To run the tests, use `npm run test_elec:integration`
+To run the tests, use
+`npm run test_elec:integration` at the root directory.

-located at `/__tests__/tests_elec/integration_tests`
+The test files are located at `/__tests__/tests_elec/integration_tests`

-1. `launch.test.js`: This test is used to test whether the web app could be loaded correctly.
+1. `launch.test.js`: This test is used to test whether the key elements could be loaded correctly.
 Including UI test.
-2. `fileSystem.test.js`: This test is used to test the interaction with the file system.
+2. `fileSystem.test.js`: This test is used to test the electron app's interaction with the file system.

 ### Packaging the app
 In order to obtain a packaged app to simply double-click and get going, run `npm run package`.
 This will create an `out/` directory which will house your packaged app.